joesghub/agentic-logistics-incident-response/README.md

 #### Delivery Delay Table

 The first table in my system is a Delivery Delay table.
-It holds the information about the varius truck breakdowns reported from Schneider (Trucking Logistics Provider).
+It holds the information about the various truck breakdowns reported from Schneider (Trucking Logistics Provider).

 **Delivery Delay Table Fields:**
 - `route_id` (Integer, Primary Key)